scds/intro-git/lessons/lesson2.md

 If you take a look at the remote repository on GitHub, you’ll notice that `note.txt` has not changed since your last commit.
 That’s because we have not yet pushed our changes.

-To push our changes, we use the `git push` command.
+- To push our changes, use the `git push` command.

 ```bash
 git push